DarkMatter68/satcb/README.md

 **NOTE**:

-> In the future it is my intention to replace this playbook with a Ansible module.
+> In the future it is my intention to restructure this into a more friendly version using roles (and maybe eventually to re-create it as a module).